 Ashirya’s diligent, thorough, and persistent nature led her to the BYU library to find answers.
 Unknown to us or anyone, she quietly began a seven-year study of Mormon church history.
 Although she found many inaccuracies, she continued to look for answers as to why the things she had learned from her Sunday school teachers and professors were often inaccurate.

 Ashirya continued to discover more and more discrepancies as she researched questions she had about the Church of Jesus Christ of Latter-Day Saints (Mormons).
 After studying Mormon history for seven years, she came to the sad conclusion what she had been taught as a Mormon student did not match her study of unaltered sources of Mormon church history from the BYU library.

-Although Ashirya tried to help me understand, I could not because I was so sad and broken-hearted, my mind was in a fog.
-When our three children left religion, I was shocked and became very depressed.
+Although Ashirya tried to help me understand her decision to leave Mormonism, I could not because I was so sad and broken-hearted, my mind was in a fog.
+When our three children left the Mormon religion, I was shocked and became very depressed.
 My devout and wonderful daughter left what I believed to be the only true church.
 In order to cope, I convinced myself she had been deceived by internet propaganda.